 4.3.4 Data and discovery metadata published via WIS may be accessible via an interactive, self-describing, Web-based Application Programming Interface (API).
 Where a Web-based API is provided to access core data and discovery metadata, the API complements the mandatory access mechanism using a directly resolvable URL.

-4.3.5 Notifications indicating the availability and access URL of new or updated data or discovery metadata shall be published to a Message Broker using the format and protocol specified in the Guidance on technical specifications of WIS 2.0.
+4.3.5 Notifications indicating the availability and access URL of new or updated data or discovery metadata shall be published to a Message Broker using the format and protocol specified in Appendix F.

-4.3.6 Notifications indicating the removal of a dataset from WIS shall be published to a Message Broker using the format and protocol specified in the Guidance on technical specifications of WIS 2.0.
+4.3.6 Notifications indicating the removal of a dataset from WIS shall be published to a Message Broker using the format and protocol specified in Appendix F.

 4.3.7 See also 3.6.2 (Provide access to data and discovery metadata), 4.2 (WIS-TechSpec-1: Managing Discovery Metadata), 4.4 (Operating a Global Broker), and 4.5 (Operating a Global Cache).